 1. Why is there weight gain when taking a break from dieting?

 1g of glycogen holds 3g of water.
 Our muscles are made up of ~70-80% water which is stored from muscle glycogen.
 Glycogen comes from the carbs we eat.
 So if you eat more carbs than normal, which you will when you take a diet break, your body (the muscles mainly) will hold more water giving you the false impression that you’ve gained fat if you rely solely* on scale weight to gauge progress.
-It’s actually just water weight. [*Don’t.
+It’s actually just water weight. [*Do not.
 Track your progress this way.]

 2. Lyle McDonald recommends to eat above 100-150g of carbs a day.
 Does this mean I need to count?
 You said don’t count.